lvanbremen/svd2cpp-regifc/README.md

 Please do note that this is not a case against the compilers optimizations, optimizations are hard!
 I would not be surprised if you could find a case where the old interface is faster (I challenge you!), since I have not exhausted the complete exploration space.
 The point is, efficiency is no reason to NOT use svd2cpp, as it seems to be the most efficient in any case.

+TODO: note that clang seems to not optimize away the chain-call functions, so these are disabled for the clang compiler...

+### Bit field interface
+I hear you asking, and I was wondering as well, the bit field interface should be easy to optimize by GCC/Clang, right?
+Well, lo and behold, the [bit field](https://godbolt.org/z/fohGGcGsn) interface in compiler explorer.
+Both clang and GCC emit horrible assembly for this interface.
+So, although it is much more readable than the define interface, it should not be used when efficiency is important.
+Additionally, I have not seen any manufacturer provide the bit field interface out of the box, and if you go and manually export using SVDConv.exe, why not go the extra mile and take this superior C++ interface instead?

+## Target platform
+Currently, the primary target platform for this library is the Cortex-M processor.
+It will probably work on other targets as well, and likely emit perfect assembly, but this has not been thoroughly tested.
+Please do let me know if you use it on any other platform, so I can create a list of supported architectures.

 ## Usage
 Of course, a good and easy interface would be worthless if it weren't easy to set up.